leuas/Vrdndi/README.md

 ### Residual Block:

-I used a pre-activation structure instead of post-activation for the Residual block; added an SE block to "gate" each token to pick out the important one;  and replaced the common GLU with SiLU to keep consistency with SWiGLU, since they are almost interchangeable.
+Used a pre-activation structure instead of post-activation for the Residual block; added an SE block to "gate" each token to pick out the important one;  and replaced the common GLU with SiLU to keep consistency with SWiGLU, since they are almost interchangeable.

 ![[Residual block ]](docs/images/Residual_block_structure.svg)

->**Why AdaLN:** Duration is a numerical value, it can't go through the BGE-M3's embedding layer, so either I need to put it as a separate token or put it as a condition to diffuse the AW data.
-The former, seemingly it caused distribution mismatch(?) when I tried to implement it, so I used the latter approach.
+>**Why AdaLN:** Duration is a numerical value, it can't go through the BGE-M3's embedding layer, so it has to be either a separate token or a condition to diffuse the AW data.
+The former seemingly caused distribution mismatch(?) during testing, so the latter approach was chosen.